 Age of Rider

-The age for category entry is the age you turn on 31 December 2019.
+The age for category entry is the age you turn on 31 October 2021 for the Duo Classic Kowen and 5 December for the Duo Classic Stromlo.
 Both riders in the pair must be in the same age category unless entering in the Family category.

 Caring for the Environment

 Please take care not to litter or cause damage to the environment – this includes throwing away of gel and energy bar wrappers, water bottles, packaging & bike spares.
 You must take all rubbish home with you.

 Carrying Music Devices During the Race

 iPods or other musical playing devices are not permitted for riders while on course.
 This is solely due to the safety of all riders on track.

 The actual race distance may vary from the published or briefed distance.
 The course will be clearly marked by arrows, signs and bunting tape.
 Riders must follow the course and must continue in the marked direction of the course.
 A rider who leaves the course for any reason must return to that same point on the course to resume a lap.
 It is the rider’s responsibility to ensure that the correct course is followed.

 ALL RIDERS AND THEIR CREW MUST COMPLETE THE ON-LINE COVID-19 DECLARATION/ HEALTH SCREENING QUESTIONNAIRE within the 24-hour period prior to the race.
 This will be sent via text message 24 hours prior to race start.

 The following points must be adhered to from your arrival to departure from the event centre.
 Where a person fails to comply, they will immediately be asked to leave the race and the event centre.